salamanderrex/NotesInUCSD/cse230/IDE/atom.md

 export PATH=~/.cabal/bin:/opt/cabal/1.22/bin:/opt/ghc/7.10.3/bin:$PATH
 ```

-The last line to enable to directly in your current shell.
-If you use some other shell, like zsh, you can run the last line every time you run atom.
-OR add to you shell environment.
+The last line add PATH to your current shell.
+If you use some other shells, like zsh, you can run the last line every time before you run atom.
+Or add to your shell environment path.

 ## Install hlint
 ### If you can use cabal, good idea